jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 50 Duty of auditor to report to trustee or statutory supervisor
 (1) Whenever the auditor of an issuer of debt securities or participatory securities offered to the public (being securities that are held by members of the public) furnishes to the issuer or its members or shareholders or the security holders any report, financial statements, certificate, or other document that is required by any Act or by any deed relating to the securities to be so furnished, the auditor shall forthwith send a copy to the trustee or statutory supervisor of the securities.
 (2) Whenever, in the performance of the auditor's duties, the auditor of an issuer of debt securities or participatory securities offered to the public (being securities that are held by members of the public) becomes aware of any matter that, in the auditor's opinion, is relevant to the exercise or performance of the powers or duties of the trustee or statutory supervisor of the securities, the auditor shall, within 7 working days of becoming aware of the matter, send—
-  (a) To the issuer, a report in writing on the matter; and (b) To the trustee or statutory supervisor, as the case may be, a copy of that report.
+  (a) to the issuer, a report in writing on the matter; and (b) to the trustee or statutory supervisor, as the case may be, a copy of that report.
 (3) The auditor of an issuer of debt securities or participatory securities offered to the public (being securities that are held by members of the public) shall from time to time, at the request of the trustee or statutory supervisor, furnish to the trustee or statutory supervisor such information or particulars relating to the issuer as are requested and are within the auditor's knowledge and are, in the auditor's opinion, relevant to the exercise or performance of the powers or duties of the trustee or statutory supervisor.
 (4) Nothing in this section affects the duties or liability of a trustee or statutory supervisor.

 ### 50A Duty of auditor to report to unit trustee
 (1) Whenever the auditor of an issuer of units in a unit trust furnishes to the issuer any report, financial statements, certificate, or other documents required by any Act or any trust deed relating to the unit trust, the auditor shall forthwith send a copy to the unit trustee.
 (2) Whenever, in the performance of the auditor's duties, the auditor of a unit trust that has units held by members of the public becomes aware of any matter that, in the auditor's opinion, is relevant to the exercise or performance of the powers or duties of the unit trustee, the auditor shall, within 7 working days of becoming aware of the matter, send—
-  (a) To the issuer of the units, a report in writing on the matter; and (b) To the unit trustee, a copy of that report.
+  (a) to the issuer of the units, a report in writing on the matter; and (b) to the unit trustee, a copy of that report.
 (3) The auditor of an issuer of units in a unit trust that has units held by members of the public shall from time to time, at the request of the unit trustee, furnish to the unit trustee such information or particulars relating to the issuer as are requested and are within the auditor's knowledge and are, in the auditor's opinion, relevant to the exercise or performance of the powers or duties of the unit trustee.
 (4) Nothing in this section affects the duties or liability of an issuer of units in a unit trust or a unit trustee.